tikv/deep-dive-tikv/src/key-value-engine/B-Tree_vs_The_Log-Structured_Merge-Tree.md

 The term B-tree may refer to a specific design or a general class of designs.
 In the narrow sense, a B-tree stores keys in its internal nodes but need not store those keys in the records at the leaves.
 The [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree#Insertion) is one of the most famous variations of B-tree, behind which the idea is that internal nodes only contain keys, and to which an additional level which contains values is added at the bottom with linked leaves.

 LSM-tree performs `compaction` to merge several `sstable`s into one new `sstable` which contains only the live data from the input `sstable`s.
 Compaction helps LSM-tree to recycle space and reduce read amplification.
 There are two kinds of `compaction strategy` which is `Size-Tiered compaction strategy` (STCS) and `Level-Based compaction strategy` (LBCS).
 The idea behind STCS is compacting small `sstable`s into medium `sstable`s when LSM-tree has enough small `sstable`s and compacting medium `sstable`s into large `sstable`s when LSM-tree has enough medium `sstable`s.
-The idea of LBCS is to organize data into levels which contains one sorted run..
+The idea of LBCS is to organize data into levels and each level contains one sorted run.
+Once a level accumulates enough data, some of data at this level will be compacted to the higher level.

-This section discusses about the write amplification and read amplification of B+tree and Level-Based LSM-tree.
+This section discusses the write amplification and read amplification of B+tree and Level-Based LSM-tree.

 ### B+ Tree